Hazem-Alsaqaan/OpenVoiceHubClient/README.md

 (https://github.com/Hazem-Alsaqaan/OpenVoiceHubServer)

 ## description application**
-- simple and user-driendly web application for task creation and management , you can create , edit , delete and categorize tasks to find whate you need quicly.
+- simple and user-friendly web application for task creation and management , you can create , edit , delete , categorize completed tasks and search by task name to find whate you need quicly.

 ## About Task